-If you can’t find fresh cranberries at your grocery store, you can oftentimes find frozen ones in the frozen section.
+If you can’t find fresh cranberries at your grocery, you can oftentimes find frozen ones.
 (There are also several cranberry packagers who sell frozen cranberries year-round.
 I know this because I had to order 10 lbs. of the fruit in August for recipe testing…)

 Quick tips for making Cranberry Chicken Thighs

 - Double or triple the recipe for a crowd!
-These thighs make for a delicious and colorful entrée for dinner, so invite friends.
+These thighs make for a delicious and colorful dinner, so invite friends.
 Just be sure to do them in batches because if there are too many thighs in your pan, they won’t get as crispy.

 - No fresh thyme?
-You can use the dried type, but use ½ of what this recipe calls for, as the dried thyme has a more potent flavor than the fresh.
+You can use the dried type, but use half of what this recipe calls for because dried thyme is more potent than the fresh.

-- Substitution alert: Frozen cranberries are awesome, but dried cranberries are not for this recipe.
-If you don’t have chicken bone broth, chicken broth or stock works, too.
-(Personally, we like bone broth because it doesn’t have any added sugars, while most broths and stocks do these days.)
+- Substitution alert: Frozen cranberries are awesome!
+Dried cranberries do not work.
+If you don’t have chicken bone broth, chicken broth or stock works.
+(We like bone broth because it doesn’t have any added sugars.)

-What are some dishes I can serve with these chicken thighs?
+What cab I can serve with these chicken thighs?